dotnet/DataGridExtensions/Documentation/topics/Additional Events.md

+### Additional Events
-An extension method provides some additional events that are useful when interacting with the columns of the data grid.
+An extension method that provides some additional events that are useful when interacting with the columns of the data grid.

 The event provider watches for changes on any column and provides an event on the data grid level:

 ```c#